tardate/LittleArduinoProjects/Kraft/RAF/Typhoon/README.md

 ## Final Assembly

 The motor control wires cut to length and terminated with pin headers.
-These plug into a socket embedded in the stardboard rocket tail.
+These plug into a socket embedded in the starboard rocket tail.
-I've added some small stand-offs (actually through-hole compomenent wire trimmings) to the empty rocket pylon.
+I've added some small stand-offs (actually through-hole component wire trimmings) to the empty rocket pylon.
 These will allow the Typhoon to be positioned slightly above the rocket smoke trail.

 ![build_09_plane_final_assembly](./assets/build_09_plane_final_assembly.jpg?raw=true)

 The external electronics are packed into a 100x60x25mm black plastic electronic project box.
-The cover was airbrushed lemon yellow with the Airfix kit identification decals attached, and finsihed with Mr Hobby Semi-gloss Premium Topcoat.
+The cover was airbrushed lemon yellow with the Airfix kit identification decals attached, and finished with Mr Hobby Semi-gloss Premium Topcoat.

 ![build_10_controller](./assets/build_10_controller.jpg?raw=true)